ItunuAbe/Tableau-Project/README.md

 ## About
-This repository contains the analysis and visualizations I have created in Tableau, analzing UK's Top Favorite Chpcolate Bar
+This repository contains the analysis and visualizations I have created in Tableau, analyzing UK's Top Favorite Chpcolate Bar

 The Easter Bunny is coming, so let's have a great debate!
 What is the UK's favorite chocolate?